ghc/ghc/doc/markup.rst

     ![image description](pathtoimage.png)

 If the output format supports it, the image will be rendered inside the documentation.
-The image description is used as relpacement text and/or image title.
+The image description is used as replacement text and/or an image title.

 Mathematics / LaTeX
 ~~~~~~~~~~~~~~~~~~~